-The following table shows information regarding the awards made on January 16, 2023 under the Amended 2021 Plan, which were contingent on stockholder approval of the Amended 2021 Plan.
+The following table shows information regarding the awards made on November 30, 2023 for executive officers and December 15, 2023 for directors, under the Amended 2021 Plan, which were contingent on stockholder approval of the Amended 2021 Plan.
 The effectiveness of these awards was expressly made subject to stockholder approval of the Amended 2021 Plan at the Annual Meeting.